SMAH1/Hamzaman/README.md

-Real-time collaborative applications similar [Fluid Framework](https://github.com/microsoft/FluidFramework).
+Real-time collaborative applications.

-Use dotnet core AOT and SignalR.
+Use __.NET 9 AOT__ and __SignalR__.
+The final file is an executable file that runs directly on your operating system and does not require .NET to be installed.

-Single excute file and run anywhre!!!
+Single excute file and run everywhere!!!

 ## How use